Miangul Adnan Aurangzeb

-Miangul Adnan Aurangzeb (11 January 1960 – 30 May 2022) was a Pakistani engineer, and a member of Parliament MNA.
+Miangul Adnan Aurangzeb (11 January 1960 – 30 May 2022) was a Pakistani engineer, and he was a member of Parliament MNA.

 Family

 He was head of the former princely family which once ruled Swat princely state.
 He was the eldest son of Miangul Aurangzeb and the eldest grandson of Miangul Jahan Zeb (the last ruler).
 After the death of his father in 2014, he had become the unofficial Wāli of Swat.
 His maternal grandfather was the former President of Pakistan Ayub Khan.

 Education

 He studied at the primary level within the Sangota Public School system in Sangota, Swat.
 He graduated on the secondary level from Aitchison College, an elite Pakistani secondary school.
 He was a professional electrical engineer who studied in the United States at Northeastern University in Boston, Massachusetts.

 Politics

 He served in the National Assembly of Pakistan from 1997 to 1999.

 Engineering business

 Miangul Adnan Aurangzeb was a consulting energy engineer for project management and government relations.
 Miangul Adnan Aurangzeb was a volunteer spokesperson for Project Miracles an initiative to recover and recycle plastic waste from the Indus Valley.